yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 For legacy installs or upgrades using the host manager, leave this value as `false`.

-*   `enable_host_names`: Tyk Dashboard can bind the Dashboard application to a specific domain name, enable this option to have Tyk Dashboard only allow access on a specific domain and 404 on any other host access (not recommended).
+*   `host_config.enable_host_names`: Tyk Dashboard can bind the Dashboard application to a specific domain name, enable this option to have Tyk Dashboard only allow access on a specific domain and 404 on any other host access (not recommended).

-*   `hostname`: The hostname to bind the dashboard to.
+*   `host_config.hostname`: The hostname to bind the dashboard to.
 This must be a proper hostname and **not** `localhost`.

-*   `portal_domains`: It is possible to hard-code portal domains (these override settings set by the dashboard for routing purposes).
+*   `host_config.portal_domains`: It is possible to hard-code portal domains (these override settings set by the dashboard for routing purposes).
 Set `ORGID:Domainname` here so that Tyk can route domain names for the portals of those organisations.

-*   `portal_root_path`: The root path for the portal.
+*   `host_config.portal_root_path`: The root path for the portal.

-*   `generate_secure_paths`: As of v2.1, Tyk Dashboard tries to generate URLs for you that can be used straight from the Dashboard, if you prefer to have the URLs start with `https`, set this option to `true`.
+*   `host_config.generate_secure_paths`: As of v2.1, Tyk Dashboard tries to generate URLs for you that can be used straight from the Dashboard, if you prefer to have the URLs start with `https`, set this option to `true`.
 This is a purely aesthetic change.

-*   `secure_cookies`: This enables HTTPS “secure” cookies.
+*   `host_config.secure_cookies`: This enables HTTPS “secure” cookies.

 > **NOTE:** This option is available from v1.3.5 onwards.

-*   `[http_server_options]`: This section is reserved for settings relating to the HTTP server that powers the Dashboard.
+*   `http_server_options`: This section is reserved for settings relating to the HTTP server that powers the Dashboard.

-*   `use_ssl`: Enable to use SSL.
+*   `http_server_options.use_ssl`: Enable to use SSL.

-*   `certificates`: Add a certificate block for each domain being covered by the application:
+*   `http_server_options.certificates`: Add a certificate block for each domain being covered by the application:

 ```{.copyWrapper}
         {